Resto Druid Conduits

-Shadowlands has a lot of new systems that we’ll be interacting with from day one.
 Conduits are similar to BFA’s Essences, but much easier to obtain.
 You can get them at multiple levels and they drop from a variety of content types.
-Whichever Soulbind Tree you choose (we’ll get to that in a different article) will have a number of different Conduit slots in it.
+Each soulbind tree has a multitude of slots to put them in and they come in three types.
+Potency, Endurance and Finesse.

-Niya, for example, has a Potency, Endurance, and Finesse slot early in her tree as seen here:
+Niya, for example, has slots for all three early in her tree as seen here:

 The TL;DR Tier List